BSc 2nd Year Microbiology Infection and Disease Notes Study Material

 [I] Direct methods

 Direct contact may also mean exposure to droplets, the tiny particles of mucus expelled from the respiratory tract during a cough or sneeze.
-Diseases spread by this method include influenza, measles, pertussis (whooping cough), streptococcal sore throat etc. For some diseases as rabies, leptospirosis and toxoplasmosis direct contact with animal is necessary.
+Diseases spread by this method include influenza, measles, pertussis (whooping cough), streptococcal sore throat, etc. For some diseases such as rabies, leptospirosis and toxoplasmosis direct contact with animals is necessary.

 [II] Indirect methods